Cosmic sign-reversal: non-parametric reconstruction of interacting dark energy with DESI DR2

 While these studies provide valuable insights, their conclusions remain inherently model-dependent.
 In this work, we present a model-independent reconstruction of the vacuum energy ($w=-1$) interacting with cold dark matter, following the non-parametric framework of Refs. \cite{Crittenden:2005wj,Zhao:2012aw}.
 By discretizing the coupling function and assuming a Gaussian smoothness prior, we reconstruct the coupling without assuming any specific parameterization.
 We utilize the most recent cosmological observations, including DESI DR1/DR2 BAO measurements, Planck CMB data, and three distinct SNIa samples.
 This comprehensive analysis enables us to probe the possible dark sector interaction without theoretical bias.
 We will show that the dynamical dark energy preference in current data can be equally well explained by IDE scenario.

 The structure of this paper is organized as follows.
-In Sec.~\ref{sec:GeneralEqs}, we briefly introduce the IDE model.
-In Sec.~\ref{sec:method}, we outline how we implement the non-parametric reconstruction.
-In Sec.~\ref{sec:Data}, we show the cosmological data used in this work, and report the reconstruction results.
-The conclusion is given in Sec.~\ref{sec:conclusions}.
+In Section~\ref{sec:GeneralEqs}, we briefly introduce the IDE model.
+In Section~\ref{sec:method}, we outline how we implement the non-parametric reconstruction.
+In Section~\ref{sec:Data}, we show the cosmological data used in this work, and report the reconstruction results.
+The conclusion is given in Section~\ref{sec:conclusions}.